iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 The chimney is quite tall, presumably because it needs to extend beyond the second floor, and it comes directly out of the roof so it doesn't have any visual connection to the rest of the exterior walls.
 Turning it into a weird pillar of siding seemed like a great way to call attention to how awkward it is.

-{% responsive_image path: assets/images/the-chimney/mockup.jpg alt: "A mockup of the chimney with matching siding", caption: "A mockup.
+{% single_image path: assets/images/the-chimney/mockup.jpg alt: "A mockup of the chimney with matching siding", caption: "A mockup.
 See?
 It's weird." %}

 The previous owners had planned to do river stone to match the fireplace finish, but we are not that into river stone and besides, it wouldn't fit the style of the neighborhood at all.
 Longfellow is a lot of old houses and of those that still have visible chimney elements, it's a split of about 90% red brick and 10% yellow brick.